dciborow/azure-cli-extensions/README.md

         - tool
         - execute

-- az ingestion token
+- az ingestion auth
     - Commands
-        - get : Retrieve SP authentication token
+        - sp : Retrieve SP authentication token for use on platform or anywhere else.
+        - user : Retrieve user authentication token for a given Azure scope, not platform friendly.
+        - platform : Retrieve a user authentication token from a refresh token good for platform.
     - Sub Groups : None

 - az ingestion platform